marcoceppi/kubernetes.github.io/docs/getting-started-guides/ubuntu/installation.md

 - EasyRSA
      - Performs the role of a certificate authority serving self signed certificates to the requesting units of the cluster.
-- Etcd (distributed key value store)
+- ETCD (distributed key value store)
      - Three unit cluster for reliability.

 The Juju Kubernetes work is curated by a dedicated team of community members,